 The new formula that scientists derived applies to three cases previously analyzed separately: a droplet pinned on a surface, sliding on a surface, or free-floating in the air.
 It relates five parameters: a droplet’s surface tension, radius, volume, electric field strength, and the electric permittivity of the air surrounding the droplet.
 Plugging any four of these parameters into the formula will calculate the fifth.

 Beroz said, “Engineers can use the formula to develop techniques such as electrospraying, which involves the bursting of a droplet maintained at the orifice of an electrified nozzle to produce a fine spray.
 Electrospraying is commonly used to aerosolize biomolecules from a solution so that they can pass through a spectrometer for detailed analysis.
-The technique is also used to produce thrust and propel satellites in space.”
+The technique also produces thrust and propels satellites in space.”

 “If you’re designing a system that involves liquids and electricity, it’s very practical to have an equation like this, that you can use every day.”